daisy/ace/website/content/docs/config.md

 Default: "`false`"

-Indicates wheter to save reports in a subdirectory of the output directory.
-If set to `true`, the subdirectory will be named after hte input EPUB document.
+Indicates whether to save reports in a subdirectory of the output directory.
+If set to `true`, the subdirectory will be named after the input EPUB document.

 ### `runtime.concurrencyLevel`